2024 Solar Incentives Guide for West Monroe, LA - Tax Credits & Rebates

 • Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
 These might be offered by your local utility company, your county or your state.
 The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

-• Net Metering: You can sign a net metering contract with your West Monroe utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
+• Net Metering: You can sign a net metering contract with your West Monroe utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
 They will then subtract this value from your utility bill each month.

 • Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the federal government.
 (A tax credit is different from a tax deduction.)